Hop aboard the ferry at downtown Auckland and in just 12 minutes you’re here.

 The unofficial ‘capital’ of Auckland’s North Shore.

-Take a look at the shops and boutiques along Hurstmere Road or shop for fashion, books, footwear and beauty products in the 70+ stores in the mall.
-If you’re there on a Sunday, visit the lively market to find anything from fresh fruit and vegetables to crafts, furniture and antiques.
+Shop for fashion, books, footwear and beauty products along Takapuna’s Hurstmere Road, and if you’re there on a Sunday, visit the lively market for fresh fruit and vegetables, crafts, furniture and antiques.

-Make sure you check out Takapuna’s white-sand beach for family-friendly swimming and an awesome playground (more picnic spots here too).
-Afterwards, stretch your legs on the heritage trail from Takapuna to Milford along the water’s edge.
+And to stretch your legs, go on the heritage trail from Takapuna to Milford along the water’s edge.

 Albany and Long Bay